Zeba-Sultana/Sultana_etal_2022/1A_Bioplex_Lxb2MIDAS/ReadMe_1A.txt

 INPUTfiles_BioplexR5 : Folder with files specific for replicate 5 lxb files (Plate_Layout_BioRad_R5.xls and extract_experiment_annotations_R5.R)

 5.)
-An output folder for each replicate is created.(Name of the folder is name of the input lxb folder sans the _lxb suffix).
-3 files are generated and placed in this folder :

-beads_distribution_XO3.pdf : It plots the distribution of fluorescence intensities. blunt_XO3_MIDAS.csv : This is the median Fluorescence intensity values, as a MIDAS file.
-This is used further for the model development. blunt_XO3_MIDAS.var : This file was not used.
-This is important when experimental noise is more than the biological noise OR when a user defined error model needs to be used.

-6.)
 OUTPUT : All the MIDAS files (which will be needed for model input) are copied into one folder called OUTPUT_MIDASfiles and are renamed for consistent nomenclature.